goodbyei/webpack-react-boilerplate/README.md

 If you are going to work with SASS or LESS add [sass-loader](https://github.com/webpack-contrib/sass-loader) and [less-loader](https://github.com/webpack-contrib/less-loader).

-7. To convert ECMAScript 2015+ code into a compatible JavaScript version in current and older browsers you need to setup [Babel](https://babeljs.io/docs/en/usage).
+7. To convert ECMAScript 2015+ code into a compatible JavaScript version in current and older browsers you need to set up [Babel](https://babeljs.io/docs/en/usage).
 To do this, install the required packages and edit the configuration file as follows.

 ```shell script
 $ npm i @babel/core @babel/preset-env babel-loader -D